ASudre/deconfinons/README.md

 # deconfinons
-Site to vizualize the limited accessible area after lockdown on a map
+Site to vizualize the limited accessible area after lockdown on a map: https://asudre.github.io/deconfinons